 Bidirectional meter and power socket are necessary

 Two other factors are also decisive for the commissioning of the system: the presence of an energy socket to which the system can be connected, and a suitable electricity meter.
 Network operators provide a so-called bidirectional meter for the commissioning of PV systems.
 This means that this meter not only measures how much electricity the household uses, but also how much electricity is fed back into the grid from the household.
 Bidirectional counters can be recognized by an image of two arrows pointing in different directions.
 Shouldn’t matching meter be present in the household, it must be replaced by the metering point operator.
 This can entail additional costs, but some metering point operators carry out the replacement at their own expense.
-Here it is worth asking the local network operator in advance about the conditions under which the exchange takes place.
+Here it is worth asking the local network operator in advance regarding the conditions under which the exchange takes place.

 Households for which the meter operator does not automatically use the current electricity provider represents benefit.
-Is the current one electricity provider meter operator at the same time, this could potentially change when an electricity contract is changed – and this would require the meter to be replaced.
+Is the current one electricity provider meter operator at the same time, this might potentially change when an electricity contract is changed – and this would require the meter to be replaced.
 In the worst case, this would be associated with recurring costs for you, which would reduce your annual savings from the PV system.

 Assuming safe assembly

 Basically, the following applies: no matter whether you decide to install it on the roof, on the facade or on the ground, the system must always installed weatherproof will.
 This means that no danger may emanate from the system.
 In other words: local custom weather conditions must not be able to tear them off your wall or knock them over.
-In particular, if the installation is on the ground, you must therefore find out in advance about the corresponding wind zones.
+In particular, if the installation is on the ground, you must therefore find out in advance regarding the corresponding wind zones.
 Depending on which area you reside in, you will need a Mini PV system be weighed down with different weights.
 One speaks here of a so-called ballasting.
 This is due to the fact that different areas in Germany are exposed to stronger and more frequent gusts of wind than others.
 As the operator of your mini PV system, it is your responsibility to security to ensure the plant.
 About the Platform Dehn.de you can use your postal code to find out free of charge which wind zone your place of residence falls under.